lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Let's cancel the project. (perhaps/should think about)
     Perhaps we should think about canceling the project.

+#### Controlling a narrative and telling a story

+1. Introducing the story Phrases
+Did I ever tell you about...?
+Have I ever told you about...?
+2. Sequencing Phrases
+Then what happened was...
+After that...
+Then...
+Later...
+So...
+Suddenly
+Anway
+3. Phrases for keeping the listener involved
+You'll never guess what happened next.
+You won't believe what happened.
+You can imagine what it was like.
+Can you guess what happened next?
+4. Phrases for returning to story after interruption So anyway...
+As I was saying...
+So where was I...
+5. Ending an anecdote
+In the end...
+To cut a long story short...

+Story: The Ultimate Bad Day of Paco

+(1. Introducing the story)
+Did I ever tell you about​ the worst night of my friend Paco’s life?
+You think you have bad days, but trust me, Paco’s takes the cake.

+(2. Sequencing Phrases)
+It started so innocently.
+He was just lying in bed, fast asleep.
+Then what happened was, the bed frame completely collapsed under him!
+He woke up with terrible back pain.

+(3. Phrases for keeping the listener involved)
+Limping to the bathroom to ease the pain, you'll never guess what happened next.
+He stepped right on a rusty nail!
+He screamed, jumped back in shock, and ended up slipping down the entire staircase.
+When he looked in the mirror, he had two massive black eyes—he looked like a panda.

+(2. Sequencing Phrases)
+After that, things didn't get better.
+He took some painkillers, but they were so strong that he immediately threw up everywhere.
+Later, still clutching his aching back, he managed to call the doctor to schedule an emergency appointment for the morning.

+(3. Phrases for keeping the listener involved)
+You won't believe what happened​ when he was waiting for the taxi the next morning.
+While standing at the curb, a stray dog ran up and bit his leg!
+He was hopping around in agony, which is exactly when the taxi pulled up.

+(2. Sequencing Phrases)
+Suddenly, as he was getting into the cab, a speeding car came out of nowhere.
+The impact sent Paco flying.
+So, he ended up with a compound fracture in his arm—the bone was literally sticking out!

+(4. Phrases for returning to story after interruption) Okay, deep breaths... so anyway, the ambulance finally arrived.
+The paramedics put him on a stretcher to carry him inside.
+As I was saying, just as they lifted him, one of them tripped, and Paco slid right off the stretcher back onto the pavement.
+This time, his leg snapped too, and yes, the bone came out.

+(5. Ending an anecdote)
+In the end, they rushed him to the ER.
+The doctor gave him a shot, but even then, fate wasn't done with him.
+The needle snapped clean off and stayed stuck in his skin!
+To cut a long story short, if you visit Paco today, you’ll find him lying in a hospital bed, wrapped from head to toe in bandages like a mummy.
+It’s been one disaster after another!

 ### 电话/会议
 I was talking on the phone and suddenly got disconnected.